tjthejuggler/obsidian_inbox_organizer/README.md

 ## Features

+-   **Tray Icon Operation**: The application now runs as a tray icon for easy access.
+    -   **Left-click** the tray icon to organize notes based on current settings.
+    -   **Right-click** the tray icon to access:
+        -   **Settings**: Opens a window to manage header-to-file mappings and the main notes file.
+        -   **Quit**: Exits the application.
--   Define header-to-file mappings: Specify which notes (identified by their headers) should be moved to which target files.
+-   Define header-to-file mappings: Specify which notes (identified by their headers) should be moved to which target files (managed via the Settings window).
 -   Automatic Note Processing: Scans a main notes file, identifies notes by their headers, removes their original headers, prepends a new timestamp (`YYYY-MM-DD HH:MM:SS (auto)`), and moves them to their designated files.
 -   Logging: Keeps a detailed log of all note movements, including timestamp, the *original* header, and a snippet of the note content.
--   GUI: A simple graphical user interface to manage mappings and trigger the organization process.
+-   GUI for Settings: A simple graphical user interface (accessed from the tray icon) to manage mappings.

 ## How Notes are Identified